fengxia41103/myblog/content/thoughts/2nd child.md

 that this argument is paving the way to a humanity disaster.
 Here is how this logic will unfold.

-First of all, this is total discrimination against age, old people.
-I have long debated with myself that from an engineer's point of view to optimize efficiency and maximize social progress, I, if were a dictator, would have a policy to eliminate the old as soon as his/her contribution is less than his/her cost &larr; but I could never bring myself to agree with such conclusion.
+First of all, this is total discrimination against age, against old people.
+I have long debated with myself that from an engineer's point of view to optimize efficiency and maximize social progress, I, if were a dictator, would have a policy to eliminate the elders as soon as his/her contribution is less than his/her cost &larr; but I could never bring myself to agree with such conclusion.
 This is wrong, even logically I think it is correct, but morally, humanely, personally, it is WRONG WRONG WRONG!

-So can we be alarmed by a so called **aging society**, which ironically has been on this path for the last 30+ years, and yet as if they are suddenly waking up from a dream, and immediately into a panic mode!
+We must be alarmed by the name **aging society**, which ironically has been on this path for the last 30+ years, and yet as if everybody is suddenly waking up from a dream, and switching immediately into a panic mode!
 Demographics can neither be increased in a short term, nor decreased in a short term.
 Period.
 Again, what we should have questioned is why China has been ignoring this long-term trend all